 However, the SSGN’s rare visit was not initially revealed at the time.

 The U.S. National Security Council’s coordinator for the Indo-Pacific Kurt Campbell made these remarks while attending the inaugural Nuclear Consultative Group (NCG) in Seoul, which was set up by the countries in April.

 According to Reuters, North Korean officials denounced the NCG for “openly discussing the use of nukes,” cautioning against any plans to increase displays of military support.
 Kim Jong Un’s regime has been vocal in its contempt for America’s presence on the peninsula and relations with Seoul and Tokyo.
 In May, Pyongyang accused the U.S. and South Korea for engaging in “nuclear blackmail” and pledged to take action against the “war mongers’ madness.”

 The North Korean leader was referring to joint U.S.-South Korean military drills that involved a U.S. aircraft carrier and heavy bombers.
-Last week, the U.S., South Korea and Japan carried out a collaborative naval missile defense exercise to counter North Korea’s growing threats, which was also condemned by Pyongyang.
+Back in the summer, the U.S., South Korea and Japan carried out a collaborative naval missile defense exercise to counter North Korea’s growing threats, which was also condemned by Pyongyang.

 Introducing Ohio-class submarines